ptheru/git_demo/readme.txt

 Welcome to git demo
 line change from anotherdev
-added line from bugfix
+removed bug fix line
 lets start code from here
-decided to change the line
+new function is added
+end the function
+restarted the function again
+line 1 from bdev
+line 2 from bdev